 Elmira College has a long history of empowering women.
 It was founded in 1855 with the mission to educate women equally to men.
 The Elmira College Women's and Gender Studies Program works today to empower students to be academically successful critical thinkers, feminist activists, and leaders on campus and in the wider world.

-More than 25 faculty members are affiliated with our program.
-Some teach Women's Studies courses, while others serve as speakers, moderators, and panelists for our campus events.
+More than 25 faculty members are affiliated with the program.
+Some teach women's studies courses, while others serve as speakers, moderators, and panelists for campus events.

-The Women's and Gender Studies Program is the the proud host of the annual Julia Reinstein Symposium, made possible by a donation from Elmira College Alumna Julia Reinstein'28.
-Her gift enables us to sponsor a yearly symposium focused on issues of gender by bringing speakers, workshops, film screenings, and student research presentations to campus.
+The Women's and Gender Studies Program publishes a student journal, Callisophia, and hosts the annual Julia Reinstein Symposium, focused on issues of gender with speakers, workshops, film screenings, and student research presentations on campus.

 Visit the Catalog for a full listing of Women's Studies courses and descriptions.